JetBrains/lets-plot-docs/docs/_sources/shared/features.rst.txt

     ggplot2-like API

-    A bridge between R (ggplot2) and Python Data visualization
+    A bridge between R (ggplot2) and Python Data visualization.

     ---
     ---